 There is a continual green ethos throughout the course; the provision of green technical and managerial modules aim to stimulate graduates to become champions of sustainability.
 There are modules that deal with waste management, water and air quality, as well as green auditing to ensure that graduates are fully up-to-date with the legal, economic and technical aspects of environmental monitoring.

 In Year 3, students are placed within an industry or research group for work placement.
 It may be possible for the work placement to be in an international location.

-Suitably qualified graduates (1H) are eligible to apply for a postgraduate degree by research at CIT at Master's (MSc) or Doctoral (PhD) levels under the supervision of departmental principal investigators based at CAPPA, Mass Spectrometry Group or elsewhere at CIT.
+Suitably qualified graduates (1H) are eligible to apply for a postgraduate degree by research at MTU Cork at Master's (MSc) or Doctoral (PhD) levels under the supervision of departmental principal investigators based at CAPPA, Mass Spectrometry Group or elsewhere at MTU Cork.

 What is the difference between this course and other environmental courses?

 How comfortable do I need to be with science subjects?

 Physics and chemistry at Leaving Certiﬁcate level is helpful but not essential, as the key content in both subjects are covered in year one of the course.

 What should my interests be?

 A strong interest in technology and the environment, specifically the use of modern computer controlled measuring instruments that contribute to the protection of the environment and enable the development of sustainable solutions for industries and society in general.